Mapping the Planetary Wake in HD 163296 with Kinematics: Results

+Figure~\ref{fig:lchan} highlights the perturbations caused by the planet wake crossing the $\Delta v = 0.2$ km/s channel in the observations.
+Labels in the figure highlight the sign flip over the semi-major axis, as expected for radial dominated motion (see above).
+More subtle but visible nonetheless is the $N$-wave structure transverse to the wake predicted from the analytics (\citealt{rafikov2002}, \citetalias{bollati2021}).

-Figure \ref{fig:moment9} compares the peak velocity map of HD~163296 to the semi-analytic model (top right) and to our SPH + radiative transfer model (bottom right).
+Figure~\ref{fig:moment9} compares the peak velocity map of HD~163296 to the semi-analytic model (top right) and to our SPH + radiative transfer model (bottom right).
 Perturbations from Keplerian rotation, corresponding to `kinks' in the channel maps, are evident in the observations (panel A).
 In particular, the channelization of the data (in 200 m\,s$^{-1}$ bins) highlights that the isovelocity levels are distorted from the typical Keplerian butterfly pattern along the planet wake.
 These perturbations coincide with those predicted from the semi-analytic theory in the right panel of Figure \ref{fig:analytics} and in the predicted velocity map in Panel B. Similar perturbations are also seen in the SPH model (panel C) in agreement with the analytic model.
 Plotting the corresponding spiral wake from Eq.~\ref{eq:wake} in all three plots (solid line) \emph{reveals the extended planetary wake in the observational data}.

 A final bonus is that the spiral arm is not just seen as velocity perturbations in the observations, but also in intensity.
 Figure \ref{fig:spiral} demonstrates this, showing selected channels from the data.
 Beginning with the top right panel, one may first observe the velocity kink associated with the spiral.
 The label indicates where the spiral arm can also be seen in intensity.
 The spiral continues in to the preceding channels in the bottom left and right panels.
 The spiral is co-located with the predicted location of the outer planet wake generated by the embedded protoplanet, as shown by the dotted cyan line.